A Brownfield Success Story: the Jefferson Davis Hospital Before and After

 As you can see brownfield-status is not the kiss of death for a property.
 It is certainly not as bad as a Superfund site label, but most importantly, it can be remedied.
 If we do not renovate and cleanup our nation’s existing brownfield sites, and merely forget about them, we will never know what good—however unlikely—can come of these overlooked properties, as in the case of the former Jefferson Davis Hospital.

-If you would like to know more about brownfield cleanup or environmental remediation, give us a call today at 888-681-8923.
-Or to request a quote for services, simply visit this link.
+If you would like to know more about brownfield cleanup or environmental remediation, give us a call today at 888-681-8923 or click here to email us.

 Photo credit: ArtSpace.org